Teaching and Learning Design Studio

 Director of the Teaching & Learning Design Studio

-She lives in Lancaster County with her husband and little boy.
+She lives in Lancaster County with her husband and two little boys.

 Dr. Sharon Birch